 Optical Parametric Oscillators Information

 The bandwidth is determined by the bandwidth acceptance of the nonlinear crystal.
-Basic designs usually exhibits relatively broad bandwidth of about 15 cm-1.
+Basic designs usually exhibit relatively broad bandwidths of about 15 cm-1.
 Introducing frequency selective elements into the cavity helps reduce bandwidth.

 Optical parametric oscillators can be used in several applications including spectroscopy to cover very wide spectral regions, military applications including the generation of broadband high-power light for blinding heat-seeking missiles, and in digital projection displays.